Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 Spread by politicians, broadcast by cable news experts and amplified by social media, the lies are a stark reminder of how many Americans may no longer trust their own institutions or their own eyes.

 Several different conspiracy theories emerged in the year since the insurgency, according to an online content analysis conducted by media intelligence firm Zignal Labs on behalf of the Associated Press.
-Unfounded claims that the rioters were members of antifa first went viral, before being overtaken by a baseless claim accusing FBI agents.
+Unfounded claims that the rioters were members of antifa first went viral, only to be overtaken by a baseless claim accusing FBI agents.
 Other theories say the rioters were peaceful and were charged with crimes that never happened.

 Conspiracy theories have long lurked in the background of American history, said Dustin Carnahan, a professor at Michigan State University who studies political disinformation.
 But they can become dangerous when they make people distrust democracy or condone or embrace violence.